MikaAK/deploy_ex/README.md

 in accordance to this pattern `__DEPLOY_EX__MY_ENV_VARIABLE` doing this will load `MY_ENV_VARIABLE` as a environment variable in the build machine so it's available during compile

+The github action will automatically run terraform build and anisble build to keep your releases in the mix.exs in line with instances and other setup.
+If you have a custom config for terraform or ansible you'll want to pull the build commands out of the github action file that gets generated.

+By default the github action will not redeploy unchanged applications, it will run a diff in git to determine changes and only change on the following conditions:
+- Code change in the app
+- Code change in a related umbrella app
+- Dependency changes in mix.lock
+- The release hasn't been uploaded to S3 already

+To redeploy a node you can run `mix ansible.deploy --only <app>` with ansible installed to redeploy all nodes in the app

 ### Clustering
 You can easily cluster your app with [this LibCluster Strategy](https://github.com/MikaAK/libcluster_ec2_tag_strategy) which